Spectroscopic observations of progenitor activity 100 days before a Type Ibn supernova: Results and Discussion

 A spectrum of the explosion site from VLT/MUSE taken $\sim$2 years prior to \fyq is given in Fig. \ref{fig:spectra}.
-We investigate if any potential flux from the progenitor activity is present in this spectrum by comparing it to a similar spectrum extracted 2.4$''$ from the explosion site.
-No differences are observed at wavelengths corresponding to \ion{He}{I} emission lines meaning any progenitor flux is negligible, Due to the sodium laser guide star, the wavelength range covering \ion{He}{I} $\lambda$5876 is masked, preventing any investigation of potential host contamination of \ion{He}{I} $\lambda$5876 for \fyq.
+We investigate if any potential flux from the progenitor activity is present in this spectrum by comparing it to a similar spectrum extracted 2.4$''$.
+We note a tentative broad excess at the position of \ion{He}{I} $\lambda\lambda$ 6678,7065, possibly due to progenitor emission.

+Due to the sodium laser guide star, the wavelength range covering \ion{He}{I} $\lambda$5876 is masked, preventing any investigation of potential host contamination of \ion{He}{I} $\lambda$5876 for \fyq.
 We suspect this redshifted component is originating from \ion{He}{I} $\lambda$5876 as it is seen in several \ion{He}{I} lines in the pre-SN spectra, as well as a similar emission component at similar velocities seen in the post-SN spectra.
 This would mean that the asymmetric material responsible for this emission was not destroyed in the SN explosion.
 SN ejecta interacting with asymmetric CSM has been used to explain irregular emission line profiles \citep[e.g. ][]{Leloudas2015,Andrews2018,Pursiainen2022,Hosseinzadeh2022,Smith2023a} and bumpy light curves \citep{Nyholm2017,Woosley2018,Wang2022}, and \fyq provides the first clear spectroscopic evidence of asymmetric structure prior to core-collapse.

 A broad component is observed for \ion{He}{I} $\lambda$5876 profile in the $-37$d and $-17$d spectra, with wings extending to $\pm13,000$~\kms and a full width half maximum (FWHM) around 14,000~\kms.
 Such velocities are normally associated with SN ejecta, although have also been observed in non-terminal eruptions \citep{Pastorello2013,Smith2018}.
 To investigate if this broad component evolves, we measure the flux in a small wavelength bin around 5800~\AA\ in the continuum-subtracted flux-calibrated spectra.
 An order of magnitude increase in flux from $-103$ to $-10$ days is observed.
 This confirms that the broad component is rapidly evolving in strength prior to the explosion of \fyq rather than not being detectable in earlier spectra due to low signal-to-noise.